 What Is RU-21?

-If you read through the testimonials below, you will find women stated that an anti-hangover supplement called RU-21 helped their hot flashes.
+If you read through the testimonials below, you will see women saying that an anti-hangover supplement called RU-21 helped their hot flashes.
 Two capsules of RU21 contains 200 mg of succinic acid.

 I have no idea if it helps hangovers (or hot flashes) but RU-21 is less expensive than Amberen.
 While I can't guarantee that it will work for everybody: